 What’s on in Turin: events and attractions for tourists, occasional visitors and expats

-And for a moment of pure pleasure…
+And for a moment of little pleasure…

 Lori is an interpreter and translator who lives in Turin.
 If you want to read more, here’s her blog.